 The principle of individual accountability is exercised across the organization and is fundamental to effective risk management within HSBC.
+Decisions are made by specific individuals in line with their mandates and/or delegated authority to ensure clear accountability.
 Individual accountability is reinforced through the three LOD model.
 Risk issues are monitored and actively managed by the accountable individuals as part of their role.
 Further, HSBC Risk Taxonomy as well HSBC Risk Appetite Statement clearly identify and define our risks as well as appetites/thresholds for these risks so that they can be properly managed.